michelmbem/AddyScript/docs/col-obj.md

 #### Set API

-The following tables summarize all the operators, properties and methods provided by the AddyScript set API.
+The following tables summarize all the operators, properties, and methods provided by the AddyScript set API.

 The set class supports the following operators: